 A student can withdraw from a class on or before the completion of 73% of the academic term, which is roughly eleven weeks.

-The specific last day to withdraw in an academic term is published in the academic calendar included in the catalog.
-Students withdrawing during this time period will receive a grade of "W".
+The specific date to withdraw is published in the academic calendar that is found on Southern's website http://southernwv.edu under the Programs tab.
+Students withdrawing during this period will receive a grade of "W".
 The student is responsible for knowing his or her last day to withdraw from classes.
 After the last day to withdraw, students will not be permitted to withdraw from the class and will receive the final grade they earn.